sxsw/rfm/README.md

 ## Installation

 Rfm depends on Nokogiri, which installs executables requiring C compilation.
-Make sure you have a C compiler installed and ruby development headers (or Xcode on OS X).
+Make sure you have a C compiler installed, ruby development headers, and Nokogiri's pre-requisite libxml2 & libxslt (or Xcode on OS X).

 Terminal: